 The community in Prince George, BC, needed a new pool to replace the original pool, which originally opened in 1970.
-Our team started work on the new accessible facility which includes a 25-metre training pool, a 25-metre lap pool, leisure pool, lazy river, waterslide, Ninja Cross obstacle course, change rooms, sauna and steam rooms, classrooms, and a viewing area.
+The new accessible facility includes a 25-metre training pool, a 25-metre lap pool, leisure pool, lazy river, waterslide, Ninja Cross obstacle course, change rooms, sauna and steam rooms, classrooms, and a viewing area.

-The new facility has several accessibility and sustainability features.
-They include barrier free change rooms with ceiling lifts and PoolPod lifts to allow wheelchair access into each body of water and Smart Glass technology that tracks the sun and adjusts the windows automatically to control the pool’s temperature.
+When completed the new pool included several accessibility and sustainability features.
+They include barrier-free change rooms with ceiling lifts and PoolPod lifts to allow wheelchair access into each body of water and Smart Glass technology that tracks the sun and adjusts the windows automatically to control the pool’s temperature.

 A challenge during this project was the natural high-water table in the area.
 Traditionally, the high-water table would be corrected by installing a permanent dewatering system that would require maintenance throughout the life of the aquatics facility.
 Our team found that raising the building four feet higher than the neighbourhood buildings would solve the issue without needing constant maintenance.

 “Cool Air units were used in lieu of conventional direct fire heaters and it had cost savings for Chandos and the owner, and it also had huge carbon reductions”- Dylan Buchanan, project manager

 During construction, the team faced a challenge; there was no natural gas hook-up.
 Instead of using propane tanks to heat the project, we partnered with Cool Air Rentals, to find an innovative solution.
 Pulling energy from an already existing district energy loop that powers a good chunk of the city’s public infrastructure meant we could heat the project during and after construction was complete with a lower carbon source.